 Climate change will increase the risks of devastating floods, especially in low-lying and coastal areas.

-Communities that have relocated from high-risk areas show, despite their best defences like seawalls, infrastructure reinforcements, and building codes can be overwhelmed and insufficient against continuous threats of flooding, storm surges, and sea-level rise.
+Communities that have relocated from high-risk areas show that despite their best defences like seawalls, infrastructure reinforcements, and building codes, they can be overwhelmed and insufficient against continuous threats of flooding, storm surges, and sea-level rise.
 Moving or relocation will be their best option.

-The towns of Grantham in Queensland in Australia and Oakwood Beach in New York City has opted managed retreat to avoid devastating floods rather than restoring their community.
+The towns of Grantham in Queensland, Australia, and Oakwood Beach in New York City have opted for managed retreats to avoid devastating floods rather than restoring their community.

 Managed retreat is deliberately getting out of the area and out of harm’s way when all adaptation and mitigation will prove unsuccessful.
 It involves the strategic relocation of assets and people away from high-risk areas.